A-Nitram/Jaxxa-Rimworld/README.md

 -Added ED-VisibleRadius
 --Allows you to keep the radius up for Trade beacons and SunLamps after deselecting them -Rebalanced (Reduced) research costs
+-Added ED-WallConnect
+--Visual update to allow walls and natural rock to connect with each other --Also applied to Embrasures
 ~~~

 ##License: